rav2040/knck/README.md

   $ npm run start:dev
 ```

-This requires that environment variables be set in a `.env` file in the project root.
+This requires that environment variables be set in a `.env` file in the project root, but does not require that pm2 be installed.

 ## Usage